This week I’m sharing my top tips things to do and everything that you need to know about Stockholm, Sweden for your first visit.

 The weather is rather unpredictable so it’s best to be prepared.
 I recommend bringing both short and long sleeves, open-toed shoes and weather proof shoes, long pants, and a light down jacket.
 We visited in August by the way and I wish I would have brought a raincoat and travel umbrella.
 It rained heavily, out of the blue, on a couple different occasions, so be ready for anything!

-8 Things to Experience in Stockholm
+8 Things to Do in Stockholm Sweden

 #1 Visit the Vasa Ship